-- Restrict the build-up of leverage in the banking sector to avoid destabilising deleveraging processes that can damage the broader financial system and the economy; and - Reinforce the risk-based requirements with a simple, non-risk based "backstop" measure.
+• Restrict the build-up of leverage in the banking sector to avoid destabilising deleveraging processes that can damage the broader financial system and the economy; and

+• Reinforce the risk-based requirements with a simple, non-risk based "backstop" measure.

-The tables below show Access Bank's Basel III Leverage Ratio Computation as at 31 December, 2018.
+The tables below show Access Bank's Basel III Leverage Ratio Computation as at December 31, 2020 Fig 11: Access Bank's Plc.
+Leverage Ratio as at December, 2020